Last Updated on September 24, 2023

 If you are on any of this medication, don’t panic.
 You can still find affordable life insurance for diabetic policies.

 What you need to know: How to get the best policy with Neuropathy

 First and foremost, you will want to find yourself a good, independent agent who has a deep understanding of not only life insurance companies, but diabetes, its complications, and how both are viewed by each company.
 Your insurance agent should have options and should know, based on your application, which company will be the best fit for you.

 You never want to apply over and over again to various companies trying to obtain the insurance on your own.
 Without the experience, you will likely find yourself on a forever route to dead ends.
 It is exhausting and time-consuming.
 Don’t waste your time and energy when an agent has all of the answers and connections for you!

 Your independent agent will:

 Discuss all your health and gather some basic medical information to provide to the insurance companies.

-Compile a list of companies that are the most likely to offer you the best policy, based on the medical condition and history that you provided the agent.
+Compile a list of companies that are the most likely to offer you the best policy, based on the medical conditions and diabetes history that you provided the agent.

 Submit your application to these companies based on the information you provided.